About this Platform

 Keywords : SDG17 – Overview – Behaviour Change strategy development – Riverine Waste – Material Innovation expertise – Collection system development – Data collection

 Indonesia is in the global spotlight, with scientists estimating the country is the second largest contributor to marine plastic waste in the world.

 The creation of waste involves us all, from producers to consumers, regulators to educators.
 System-wide change can only occur by mobilising us all, by breaking down silos, building mutual understanding, and co-designing appropriate solutions.
 To drive lasting change, we believe we need to collaborate across geographies, sectors and communities in radically creative and people-centered ways.

 Indonesian Waste Platform (IWP) was founded in 2015 to catalyse this collaboration, making it possible for government, business and civil society to work together rather than in silos to design solutions and deliver against Indonesia’s National Plan of Action on Marine Debris.
-To this end, we are currently focusing on three strategic priorities:

 1) Fostering connectivity and collaboration